Archehandoro/matrix-puppet-signal-docker/README.md

 - Download the [sample config](https://github.com/matrix-hacks/matrix-puppet-signal/blob/master/config.sample.json)
 - Fill in your personal config and rename to `config.json`
 - Start signal link process `docker run -it --rm -v $(pwd)/config.json:/conf/config.json -v $(pwd)/data:/data icewind1991/matrix-puppet-signal-docker link`
 - Scan the QR code with signal on your phone to finish registration.
-In job 136 after linking the device, the image will freeze.
+In job 138 after linking the device, make sure the line registration done appears, the image will freeze.
 You can safely exit with Ctrl+C.
 - Generate `signal-registration.yaml` using `docker run -it --rm -v $(pwd)/config.json:/conf/config.json icewind1991/matrix-puppet-signal-docker registration "http://matrix-signal:8090"`
 - The output of `signal-registration.yaml` will appear on console.
 Copy it and create a signal-registration.yaml file on the same directory.
 - Run the container with `docker run -it -v $(pwd)/config.json:/conf/config.json icewind1991/matrix-puppet-signal-docker`